PythonOptimizers/cygenja/doc/source/introduction.rst

 ..  [#force_generation] Of course, you can force a file generation.

-.. [#footnote_limitations] Although most limitations described here can easily be overcome.
+.. [#footnote_limitations] Most limitations described here can easily be overcome.